hexagon5un/barking_dogs_dds_demo/README.md

 ## Arduino??
 C??

+To run this on Arduino, download the [linked zip file](https://github.com/hexagon5un/barking_dogs_dds_demo/archive/master.zip) and move it to your sketches directory.
+Rename it to "dogs" and fire up Arduino.
+You should be good to go.

 I wrote the code in pretty agnostic C so that it should compile just fine once you replace `setup()` and `loop()` with `main()`.
 That's what you'll find in the `dogs_in_c` directory.
 Works for me.

 Also included, at no extra charge, my Arduino-alike Makefile, and a generic AVR-GCC Makefile (with _far_ too many frills) in their respective directories.